Jarrod-F/Jarrod-F.github.io/_posts/2025-02-08-proxmox-hypervisor.md

 1.  **Hardware Selection & Upgrade:**
     * After researching the requirements for both Proxmox and Microsoft Server, I repurposed an old laptop for the project.
     * The laptop met the minimum requirements but had a slow HDD.
-For better performance, I removed the HDD and replaced it with a new **SSD**.
+For better performance, and to follow suggested hardware requirements, I removed the HDD and replaced it with a new **SSD**.
-    * I also upgraded the memory to the maximum supported by the motherboard. `!!
-XXX find out Memory XXX !!`
+    * I also upgraded the memory to the maximum supported by the motherboard. `8GB`.
 2.  **Creating a Bootable Proxmox USB Drive:**
     * First, I downloaded the latest stable Proxmox VE `.iso` file from the official [Proxmox downloads page](https://www.proxmox.com/en/downloads).
     * Since my laptops lack CD drives, I used a tool to write the ISO file to a flash drive.
 I chose **Rufus**, a utility I have previous experience with.